None of this is promotional. I am not paid by Target to do this. Boy, I wish I were. Someone let them know!

 Needs more apple flavor, but cheaper than the other 'artisan' sausage by .30c.
 There are other flavor varieties.

-The closest alternative are Larabars, which are also good and a bit more expensive.
+The closest alternative to Larabars, which are also good - and a bit more expensive.

 The Analytical Reasoning part - The Graphs (& How I manipulated them)